 What are your Strengths and Weaknesses Examples

-The first answer is suitable for all job interviews.
-I will then give an example answer to the question, what are your strengths or weaknesses for freshers and also those people with no work experience and then number three, I will give you a brilliant an example answer for those people who are applying to become either a manager or a team leader.
+The first answer is suitable for all job interviews, the second answer is for freshers and the third answer is for those people with no work experience and then fourth is a brilliant an example answer for those people who are applying to become either a manager or a team leader.

 Interview Question: What are your strengths and weaknesses?